 The 2017 campaign will go down as one of the most memorable in Virginia’s history.
-In addition to finishing 10th at the NCAAs, the Cavaliers also saw three players earn All-America honors and produced the ACC individual champion and the league’s scholar-athlete of the year.
+In addition to finishing a program-best 10th at the NCAAs, the Cavaliers saw three players earn All-America honors and produced the ACC individual champion and the league’s scholar-athlete of the year.

-Senior Jimmy Stanger picked up the last two honors enroute to becoming the first PING first-team All-American in UVA history.
-He became the second Cavalier during Sargent’s tenure to capture the ACC title and he was joined in the All-America ranks by classmate Derek Bard and sophomore Thomas Walsh.
+Senior Jimmy Stanger picked up the last two honors en route to becoming the first PING first-team All-American in UVA history.
+He was joined in the All-America ranks by classmate Derek Bard and sophomore Thomas Walsh.

-Stanger was a member of the victorious 2017 Palmer Cup team and joined at the U.S. Amateur Champinships by Bard and UVA freshman Ashton Poole.
+Stanger was a member of the victorious 2017 Palmer Cup team and joined at the U.S. Amateur Championships by Bard and UVA freshman Ashton Poole.

 During the 2017 season, UVA won four of its first five tournaments and reached the No. 1 ranking in the Golfstat standings for the first time in its history.

 Sargent’s uncompromised work ethic has resulted in UVA having a tremendous run of excellence during his tenure.

 The Cavaliers have become a regular in the national golf polls and an annual participant in postseason play.
 His teams have won numerous regular-season tournaments, produced All-Americans and seen players go on to qualify for the various professional golf tours, all while maintaining a solid reputation for excellence in the classroom.

 Sargent’s philosophy has laid a foundation for success that will only grow as more and more top junior golfers are attracted to the program.
 His ability to help develop player skills and create team chemistry will only add to the numerous milestones the Virginia program has achieved under his watch.